RaghulSivaraj/Assetmanagement-Spring-Boot-Docker/README.md

 ```
 docker-compose up
 ```
-Follow same steps to get into mysql container for creating tables
+Follow same steps to get into mysql container and execute SQL scripts for creating tables

 #### To stop the application
 ```